John Snow Research Project

 Another good popular version: Hempel, Sandra.
 2007.
 The Strange Case of the Broad Street Pump: John Snow and the Mystery of Cholera.
 First edition.
 Berkeley: University of California Press.

-Tufte's classic discussion of Snow's mapping (a topic I don't cover here): Tufte, Edward R. 1997.
+Tufte's classic discussion of Snow's mapping (a topic I don't cover in detail here): Tufte, Edward R. 1997.
 Visual Explanations: Images and Quantities, Evidence and Narrative.
 1st edition.
 Graphics Press.

 Biography: Vinten-Johansen, Peter, Howard Brody, Nigel Paneth, Stephen Rachman, and Michael Russell Rip.
 2003.
 Cholera, Chloroform and the Science of Medicine: A Life of John Snow.
 Oxford; New York: Oxford University Press.
 Linked on-line resources